SherG/cool-iron/blog/signalfox.md

 <em>Note: Sorry!
 But we're fully booked and cannot accept new clients.
 Free to peruse our free resources on this site.
 If you are a small business, we are happy to make an agency recommendation for you.
 However, given our limited time, we are only providing recommendations to businesses that fit the following profile:

-* Minimum $300k/year in revenue
+* Minimum $300k/year in revenue (or, if a startup, you have equivalent contracts)
-* Minimum 2 years of profitability
 * Processes to generate leads and sales are in place and you track and understand KPIs
 * You want to scale